JasonDai1219/Project-Analysis/README.md

 # Project-Analysis
-This is a project of DSC 80 at University of California San Diego that analyzes the relationship among ratings of recipes and times required of recipes.
+This is a project of DSC 80 at University of California San Diego that analyzes the relationship among average ratings of recipes and times required of recipes.

 ---
 ## Introduction